ARM-software/arm-trusted-firmware/docs/process/contributing.rst

       Makefile target is provided for convenience.

 -  Keep the commits on topic.
-If you need to fix another bug or make another enhancement, please create a separate `issue`_ and address it on a separate topic branch.
+If you need to fix another bug or make another enhancement, please address it on a separate topic branch.
 -  Avoid long commit series.
 If you do have a long series, consider whether some commits should be squashed together or addressed in a separate topic.
 -  Make sure your commit messages are in the proper format.
 If a commit fixes